nikolasibalic/Interactive-Publishing/README.md

 Licenses are inherited from the original projects mentioned above.
 They are permissive, and allow reuse, with or without modification, but for details check corresponding LICENSE files and code headers.
+Overal license is BSD-3-Clause.